 dhtmlxScheduler + Firebase = … ?

-… Dynamic Event Calendar in your app.
+… Dynamic Scheduling Calendar in your app.
 The changes that were made in your application will be sent to the server and then sync with all users of your app.
 Those users who are offline will get these changes when their app regains connectivity.

 To start getting advantages from this integration, we offer you to use our Firebase adapter that you may download from Github.
 The package also includes samples and instructions which we’d also like to share here.

 How to use

 Step 1.
 We begin with including dhtmlxScheduler and Firebase files on the page:

 Step 2.
 In this step we create html for dhtmlxScheduler: